 You will need to arrange your own travel to and from the festival.
 We recommend public transport as a quicker, cheaper and more environmentally friendly option.
 All festivals have coaches leaving from various locations around the UK, which drop you at the festival.
 Shuttle buses also run to/from local train stations.

 We have a limited number of car parking passes.
 If you're offered a volunteer place you’ll be able to state on your acceptance form if you’d like to request a parking pass.
 We'll let you know after you've confirmed your place if we're able to offer you a car parking pass.
 If you do drive to/from the festival, we strongly advise car sharing with other WaterAid volunteers for environmental reasons, and to ensure we have enough parking passes for our volunteers.

 Please check the individual festival websites for further information on all transport options.
 If you accept a volunteer place, we recommend booking your transport as soon as possible after you have accepted your place and paid your deposit.

-We will provide a contribution towards your travel costs to and from the festival, and for the most cost-effective and environmentally friendly way to travel.
-We take these factors into consideration when setting our maximum allowances.
-In 2019, volunteers were able to claim up to £35 per person in travel expenses.
+We will provide a contribution towards your travel costs to and from the festival, up to £35 per person.

 If you choose to claim your travel expenses, you’ll be able to do so after the festival, and these will be paid by BACS (directly into your bank account).
 If you travel by public transport you'll need to provide us with receipts when claiming your expenses.
 If you travel by car, the person driving will need to claim expenses for any other WaterAid volunteers in the car that wish to claim, and reimburse them accordingly.
 If you are the driver, you will need to tell us your to/from locations, mileage and the names of any WaterAid volunteers travelling in your car that you are claiming on behalf of.